 9. Be a customer care representative

 Because of the pandemic and endless lockdowns, the number of home-based customer service representatives went up.
 Today, there are more opportunities for remote customer care representatives than ever before.
 This high-performance stay-at-home mom job requires you to follow basic guidelines and processes.

 Your work hours will depend on the organization you represent.
 You could earn as much as $20 per hour in this role.
-A significant advantage of taking up a remote customer service representative job is fixed work hours.
+A significant advantage of taking up a remote customer service representative or remote support job is fixed work hours.
 Some organizations also offer you the opportunity to work overtime to make extra money.